Sitemap

 What are the conditions of justice for a just economy, the process of producing/acquiring goods/services?
 As in the political process, the requirement to respect the capacity of all people to choose for themselves applies directly to all interactions among people in the economy — recall, from the first segment of the essay, whether someone is acting to effect a choice for oneself or on behalf of any other person, organization, or cause: any business is an “organization” (just as political parties — and governments — are organizations).
 Again, respecting one another’s capacity to choose maximizes liberty among co-existing people.
 Also, just as there must be a democratic distribution of political rights, there must be a democratically distributed income, i.e., an income for which any (adult) citizen can become eligible.

-That’s because money is to the economy as political rights are to the political process: necessary to be able to participate in it.
-[It is the case that people can act politically even if certain rights pertinent to that participation are denied, such as people denied the right to assemble gathering in public anyway to demonstrate their opposition to the actions of the people holding the offices of government (though the consequences for the demonstrators can be dire — but we have learned that enough people demonstrating long enough for any outcome in any nation can achieve their goal: in the end all nations are direct democracies, if enough of ‘the people’ have sufficient determination and courage).]
+That’s because, again, money is to the economy as political rights are to the political process: necessary to be able to participate in it.
 Regarding the (existing) economy, it is simply not possible to participate in it without money.
 Even homeless people must get their hands on a certain amount of money just to survive.
 The amount of money a democratically distributed income must be is therefore at a minimum enough for a person receiving it to survive.
-Other than perhaps some practical limit for the sake of the functioning of an economy itself, which is necessary for society itself to exist, there is no necessary maximum that places a limit on it.
+Other than perhaps some practical limit for the sake of the functioning of the economy itself, which is necessary for society itself to exist, there is no necessary maximum that places a limit on it.
+It would surely be at a minimum enough for a materially sufficient life.
+To make the existing economy more just we just have to implement that paradigm.

 --